appsody/website/content/docs/stacks/test.md

 Builds the stack images and templates and generates an Appsody repository index that you can use for local testing.
 See [Packaging Stacks](/docs/stacks/package) for more details.

-> If your stack is already packaged and you don't want to run the `package` operation as part of validate, you can use the `--no-package` flag as shown in the following command: `appsody stack validate --no-package`
+> If your stack is already packaged and you don't want to run the `package` operation as part of the validation, you can use the `--no-package` flag as shown in the following command: `appsody stack validate --no-package`

 ### Init